fmaguire/mag_sim_paper/manuscript.md

 #### Detection of AMR/VF Genes

 For each of the 12 MAGs sets, and the reference chromosome and plasmids, prodigal [@lX665mdh] was used to predict open reading frames (ORFs) using the default parameters.
 AMR genes were predicted using Resistance Gene Identifier (RGI v5.0.0; default parameters) and the Comprehensive Antibiotic Resistance Database (CARD v3.0.3) [@1ByMfX8Y1].
-Virulence factors were predicted using the predicted ORFs and BLASTX 2.9.0+ [@nEsJGUWa] against the Virulence Factors Database (VFDB; obtained on Aug 26, 2019) with an e-value cut-o of 0.001 and percent identity > 90 [@pYB1SP5].
+Virulence factors were predicted using the predicted ORFs and BLASTX 2.9.0+ [@nEsJGUWa] against the Virulence Factors Database (VFDB; obtained on Aug 26, 2019) with an e-value cut-off of 0.001 and a minimum identity of 90% [@pYB1SP5].
 Each MAG was then assigned to a reference chromosome using the above mentioned mapping criteria for downstream analysis.

 #### AMR/VF Gene Recovery

-For each MAG sets, we counted the total number of AMR/VF genes recovered in each assembly and each MAG and compared this number to the number predicted in their assigned reference chromosome and plasmids to determine MAG’s gene recovery ability.
+For each MAG set, we counted the total number of AMR/VF genes recovered in each assembly and each MAG and compared this number to the number predicted in their assigned reference chromosome and plasmids.
- We the assessed the ability for MAGs to correctly bin genes of chromosomal, plasmid and GI origin by mapping the location of the reference replicon’s predicted genes to the location of the same genes in the MAGs.
+We then assessed the ability for MAGs to correctly bin AMR/VF genes of chromosomal, plasmid and GI origin by mapping the location of the reference replicon’s predicted genes to the location of the same genes in the MAGs.

 #### Protein subcellular localization predictions

+We then sought to assess what the impact of a proteins predicted subcellular localization was on its recovery and binning in MAGs.
-The MAG bins from megahit-DAS Tool assembler-binner combination was inputted into prodigal [@lX665mdh] to predict open reading frames (ORFs) using the default parameters.
+The MAG bins from megahit-DAS Tool assembler-binner combination was selected (as generally best performing) and ORFs predicted using prodigal [@lX665mdh] as above.
-The list of predicted proteins was inputted into PSORTb v3.0 with default parameters [@19bHWbO47].
+Subcellular localisation of these proteins were then predicted using PSORTb v3.0 with default parameters and the appropriate Gram setting for that bin's assigned taxa [@19bHWbO47].